Ratio of Debt to Income

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-Recurring debt includes payments on credit cards, auto payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes things like car payments, child support and monthly credit card payments.

 Some example data: